 “Good because she isn’t a pet, she’s a service dog.”

 I’m not really sure why we stayed, the service was terrible, but I was not going to let them chase me out.
 Since I wasn’t prepared for that conversation, I immediately contacted the school—that was the first red flag, but that’s a story for another day.
-The school owner recommended threatening them by calling 911, but they don’t know the laws.
-From that point on, I made it a point to help my clients being comfortable when challenged.
+The school owner recommended threatening them by calling 911 when someone says “no dogs allowed” to a service dog, but they don’t know the ADA Regulations for Service Dogs.
+From that point on, I made it a point to help my clients be comfortable when challenged.

 This wasn’t the first challenge by a public place questioning my dog being a service dog.
 But I started to realize that having a “resting bitch face” is definitely a deterrent.